 Biological Insect Control

 Biological control is taking place in vegetable crops all the time, because native and naturalized populations of natural enemies overwinter on the farm and move into crops to feed on or lay their eggs into pest insects.
 Predators consume several insects over the course of their development.
 Parasites (also called parasitoids) lay eggs in their host insect, which hatch into larvae that feed internally, develop, and kill the host.
 Pathogens invade the body of the host insect.
 The impact of beneficial insects is often underestimated because it is easy to overlook and difficult to measure.
 Beneficial insects may be killed by broad-spectrum insecticides, and pest outbreaks can occur as a result.
 Conservation of beneficials by use of selective insecticides when pests exceed threshold levels is recommended wherever practical.

 The release of commercially produced beneficials can also aid in suppressing pests.
 These tend to be more successful in greenhouses than in the field, but there are several instances where releases in the field have been proven to suppress or completely control key pests.
 Trichogramma are tiny wasps that lay their eggs inside the eggs of insects, and wasp larvae develop inside, killing the egg.
 Several species are commercially available, but the most useful in vegetable crops are T. pretiosum for caterpillar eggs and T. ostriniae against European corn borer in sweet corn and pepper.
 Releases should be timed to coincide with egg laying.
-See Table 22 for information about biological controls for the field, and also Biological Control for Insects and Mites in the Vegetable Transplants section.
+See Table 22 (page 78) for information about biological controls for the field, and also Biological Control for Insects and Mites in the Vegetable Transplants section.